finom/altamoon/README.md

 ## Widgets

-Biduul provides a user-friendly customizable interface.
+Altamoon provides a user-friendly customizable interface.
 Widgets can be resized & moved around and some of them provide configuration options using the settings icon.
 (More customization will be added with time)

-### Trade with one button!
+### Trade with one click

 Instead of manually entering fixed amounts to place orders, the "Quick Order" buttons let you place orders using a preset percentage of your account with just one click.
 The percentage on each button can be configured in the widget's settings.